hwware/valkey/deps/hiredis/README.md

 * **`REDIS_REPLY_BIGNUM`**:
     * A string representing an arbitrarily large signed or unsigned integer value.
-      The number will be encoded as a string in the `str` member of `redisReply`.
+      The number will be encoded as a string in the `str` member of `serverReply`.

 * **`REDIS_REPLY_VERB`**:
     * A verbatim string, intended to be presented to the user without modification.